mlaursen/react-md/NOTES.md

 ## TODO

+- see if I can update the Tree to use the KeyboardMovementProvider implementation.
+Current rendering seems slow.
 - Implement a "responsive-icon-button" implementation for the button component
   - it should render as an icon button on phone only and an icon + text on other media types
     - it should be sr-only on phones to maintain a11y